Revealing the Local Cosmic Web from Galaxies by Deep Learning

-The left panels of Figure~\ref{fig:FaceMap} (labeled as TNG300) show the recovered local dark-matter map (gray map) on the sky (with the Healpix \citep{healpy,healpix} parameter of ${\rm Nside}=128$, which roughly corresponds to the angular resolution of $27$ arc minutes) along with the location and radial velocities (color-coded dots) of galaxies that we use for the reconstruction.
-The figure also shows the locations of some well-known galaxy groups and clusters.
-The map in Figure~\ref{fig:FaceMap} uses the radial distance and radial peculiar velocities as reported in the Cosmicflows-3 catalogue \citep{tully2016}.
-We have mitigated the $10\sim30\%$ uncertainties of distance measurement in the catalogue by adopting the radial binning of $\Delta r=4\Mpch$.
-We further analyze the statistical uncertainties of the recovered dark-matter map by generating 1,000 realizations incorporating the uncertainties of the distance measurement.
-From the high angular resolution map (${\rm Nside}=128$), we find that the angular covariance function indicates a strong pixel-to-pixel correlation below angular scale $\theta_0 = 20.7^\circ$, $9.71^\circ$, $6.53^\circ$, $5.04^\circ$, and $4.24^\circ$, respectively, from the nearest ($r < 4\Mpch$) to the farthest ($16\Mpch<r<20\Mpch$) radial bins.
-For the statistical analysis, we degrade the angular resolution of each map to $\theta_0$ and assume that each pixel in the degraded map is statistically independent.
-Figure~\ref{fig:StatMap} shows the mean and the $1$-$\sigma$ ($68\%$ C.L.) uncertainty maps of the recovered local dark-matter distribution, adopting the distance uncertainties reported in the Cosmicflows-3 galaxy catalogue.
-We find that the standard deviation per pixel stays in the range of $\sigma(\log_{10}\Sigma/\Sigma_0)\simeq 0.1 \sim 0.4$, regardless of the density contrast, and the signal-to-noise ratio scales almost linearly as the density contrast, reaching up to signal-to-noise ratio 10 for the density peaks.
+Figure~\ref{fig:StatMap} shows the mean \tcg{($\langle \log_{10} \Sigma \rangle$; left panel)} and the \tcg{standard deviation ($\Delta \log_{10} \Sigma$; middle panel) of the logarithm of the local dark-matter column density over 1,000 realizations incorporating the uncertainties of the distance measurement.} We find that the standard deviation per pixel stays in the range of \tcg{$\Delta \log_{10} \Sigma/\Sigma_0 \simeq 0.1-0.4$, with only a mild dependence to the density contrast.
+As a result, } the signal-to-noise ratio \tcg{${\rm SNR} \equiv |\langle \log_{10} \Sigma \rangle| / \Delta \log_{10} \Sigma$} scales almost linearly as the density contrast, reaching up to $\mathbf{{\rm SNR} \simeq} 10$ for the density peaks.
 On average, the signal-to-noise ratios for dark-matter distribution per pixel at higher Galactic latitudes ($|b| > 10^\circ$) are 4.25, 3.76, 3.94, 4.19, and 4.52, respectively, from the nearest to the farthest radial bin.

+Note that, \tcg{in addition to the distance measurement uncertainty, there are} systematic uncertainties in DL mapping itself into the error budget.
+For example, the galaxy simulations with different resolutions or different sub-grid prescriptions can lead to different DL mapping. \tcg{We check such systematic effect by comparing \textsf{TNG300} with various comparison models, including those already introduced in Table~\ref{tab:models}.
+To do this, we calculate the on-sky average of the systematics